FaouziDakir/Exquisite-Corpse/README.md

-# The Amazing Exquisite Corpse
+# The PERFECT Amazing Exquisite Corpse

 **Start of the story**